All Tides Will Rise

 What does the old girls’ club look like?

 Many companies hire women into entry-level positions, but women have a hard time advancing through the pipeline to more senior roles.
 A 2018 survey found women are 21 percent less likely than men to be promoted to a managerial role.
 African American women are 40 percent less likely to earn that promotion than a man.
+Since COVID-19, it’s also been reported 45% of women business leaders find it difficult for women to speak in virtual meetings, meaning women will be less likely to speak up.
 As a result, women stagnate in roles more than their male peers, and advance more slowly up the corporate ladder.

 An old girls’ club requires a healthy talent pipeline for women.
 How might we build that?